taitsmith/schoolio/README.md

-this was one of those take home exercises for a job interview and in typical form they never responded or offered any feedback, so now it's an example project.
+this has been updated from its original form as a take home project for a job interview. check out the history on the readme for its original info